 A large percentage of the People of the Gun are relegated to shooting in a “static” or restrictive range, often indoors and sometimes lorded over by a range master calling when to fire and when to stop.
 I’ve been there and I know how difficult it can be to meaningfully improve your practical shooting skills under those conditions.

-Following are the top three drills I found when I was relegated to a static range.
+Here are the three drills I’ve use when I was relegated to a static range that actually improve my shooting.
 I hope they help you as much as they helped me.

 This is probably the most difficult drill of the three, and you can download the PDF here.
 The directions are printed under each of the two-inch circles.

-When first starting this drill I recommend shooting from low ready until you get the hang of things, then start incorporating draws as you see fit.
+When first starting this drill I recommend shooting from low ready until you get the hang of things, then start incorporating drawing from the holster (if allowed) as you see fit.

 – / – / – / – / –

-Shooting drills like these is an excellent way to improve your shooting skills while keeping your range sessions fun.
-I like to shoot different guns against each other on the 50 Round Drill as a basis of comparison of how I perform with different types of guns, and it also makes a great teaching aid for new shooters.
-So get out to the range and have some fun!
+Shooting drills like these are an excellent way to improve your shooting skills while keeping your range sessions fun.
+I like to shoot different guns against each other on the 50-Round Drill as a basis of comparison of how I perform with different types of guns, and it also makes a great teaching aid for new shooters.
+So get out to the range and have some fun.